hamkjb/Madkjb/README.md

-- Hello World, I’m Kieran.
+- Hello World.
+I’m Kieran.
 Living in the South East coast of England.
 - I’m currently learning to code, self taught using online resources.
 Starting with web development using HTML/CSS and Javascript/React.
 Focusing on C# in the .NET framework to start my journey to become a Developer.
 - Reach me hamkjb@gmail.com
 <!---